French

 Massasauga Rattlesnake (Sistrurus catenatus)

 As Ontario’s only remaining venomous reptile, the massasauga rattlesnake has faced widespread persecution, despite the fact that it poses little threat to public safety.
-In First Nations traditions, the massasauga rattlesnake is the medicine keeper of the land — a reminder to tread lightly and to take only what we need.
+In First Nations traditions, the massasauga rattlesnake is the medicine protector of the land — a reminder to tread lightly and to take only what we need.

 An important component of our ecosystems, the massasauga is a relatively small, thick-bodied rattlesnake.
 Although often confused with other banded or blotched snakes (such as the eastern foxsnake), the massasauga’s distinctive rattle sets it apart.
 When shaken, the rattle produces a high-pitched buzzing noise that warns animals and people to move away.
 This snake is very shy and generally avoids human contact.
 When it is respected and given a wide berth, bites are uncommon.
 Deaths as a result of massasauga bites are virtually unheard of in Ontario.